SA-welding-tips

 A note on how to keep flux in place for root weld support in thin groove welds is available in the FAQ Page (Opens a new page).

 Selection of consumables should be based on the base metal and its condition (clean or contaminated), and on the requirements for the final weld.
-There is no AWS classification for fluxes or flux-electrode combination for stainless steels or for nickel alloys.
-It must be noted that consumable manufacturers offer many more products that are not yet officially classified under proprietary brands.

 The following SA-welding-tips give the Standards that specify Filler Materials for SAW:

-ANSI/AWS A5.17/A5.17M-97
+ANSI/AWS A5.17/A5.17M-97 (R2007)

 Specification for Carbon Steel Electrodes and Fluxes for Submerged Arc Welding

-American Welding Society, 25-Sep-1997
+American Welding Society, 25-Sep-1997, 35 pages

-AWS A5.23/A5.23M-97
+AWS A5.23/A5.23M:2011

-Specification for Low Alloy Steel Electrodes and Fluxes for Submerged Arc Welding
+Specification for Low-Alloy Steel Electrodes and Fluxes for Submerged Arc Welding

-ANSI/AWS A5.9-93
+ANSI/AWS A5.9/A5.9M:2012

 Specification for Bare Stainless Steel Welding Electrodes and Rods